artainmo/machine-learning/natural-language-processing and LLM/NLP with Sequence Models/README.md

 Make predictions on test set using your model.
 Take the highest value in prediction array which represents the highest probability entity class and thus made prediction.
 Those predictions can be compared against true labels to see how accurate the model is on unseen data.

-Padded tokens /<PAD/> need to be masked/skipped when calculating accuracy.
+Padded tokens \<PAD\> need to be masked/skipped when calculating accuracy.

 ### Week 3: Siamese Networks
 A siamese network consists of two identical neural networks who use the same weights and merge at the end while working alongside two different input vectors to compute output vectors.
 You can then compare those output vectors to see if they are similar.
 In NLP, you can use this to identify question duplicates.
 Platforms like Stack Overflow or Quoara implement such techniques to avoid question duplicates.
 In NLP, it can also be used to identify similar signatures.